tonic-foundation/tonic-ui-example/README.md

 This UI depends on the Tonic data API to display listings and charting information.
 Check out the [Github repo][data-api-repo] for information on running your own instance of the data API.

+# Dev notes

+- The `pre:all` npm script copies static assets into `dist`.
+Notably, wallet icon URLs are harcoded by `@near-wallet-selector` to use `/assets/wallet-name.png`, so we're forced to use that scheme in the build.